Tensor invariants for classical groups revisited: Linear bases for polynomial invariants via arc diagrams

-\begin{itemize} \item All hyperedges have order $n$ and lie on the same side of the diagram (either starred or unstarred). \item The hyperedges form a chain with respect to the partial order where $\{i^*_1, \ldots, i^*_n\} \leq \{j^*_1, \ldots, j^*_n\}$ if and only if $i_\ell \leq j_\ell$ for all $1 \leq \ell \leq n$.
-(The same rule holds for hyperedges on the unstarred side.) \item On the starred (resp., unstarred) side, for each $1 \leq \ell \leq n$, the $\ell$th vertex in the maximal hyperedge must not lie strictly inside (resp., outside) a strict $\ell$-nesting. \end{itemize}
+\begin{itemize} \item All hyperedges lie on the same side of the diagram as each other (either all starred or all unstarred). \item The hyperedges form a chain with respect to the tableau order~\eqref{tableau order}.

+\item For each $1 \leq k \leq n$, the vertex $a^*_k$ (resp., $b_k$) must not lie strictly inside (resp., outside) a strict $k$-nesting.
+(Note that it suffices to check only the maximal hyperedge.) \end{itemize}